kishore7eng/UnixFileSystem/README.md

 Pre-Requisites:

-1. Please ensure that "Question_3.cpp" file and other files in this Folder is placed in easily accessible location.
+1. Please ensure that "main.cpp" file and other files in this Folder is placed in easily accessible location.
 Make sure all files in folder are in same place as cpp file.

 2. Ensure that gcc is installed.
-We have used gcc version 11.2.0 for the Assignment, lower gcc versions may also work.
+I have used gcc version 11.2.0 for the Project, lower gcc versions may also work.

 		On windows run
 				--> gcc --version.